CardiacModelling/.github/profile/readme.md

 # Cardiac Modelling Team
 Team led by [Gary Mirams](https://www.maths.nottingham.ac.uk/plp/pmzgm/), and based at the [Centre for Mathematical Medicine & Biology](https://www.nottingham.ac.uk/cmmb/), [University of Nottingham](https://www.nottingham.ac.uk/).

+If you are looking for live web-based tools like ApPortal or the Web Lab please see [links here](https://www.maths.nottingham.ac.uk/plp/pmzgm/links/).

 To find the repos associated with our papers, please see our list of publications which contains [a link for each publication](https://www.maths.nottingham.ac.uk/plp/pmzgm/publications/).

 In addition there are other pinned repos that we expect to be most useful, which may not be associated with papers, for instance: